 Other: NA NA

 KEY DISCUSSION POINTS DISCUSSION

 Continuing Business

 New Business: The meeting was called to order at 03:05PM.
 Chris George started the meeting.
 There were no new attendees, so no introductions.
 Chris went straight to the KSA list with the results of the voting.
 He explained that any on the list that were rated at 2.8 or higher were things that the BLC voted as necessary.
 He stated that any of those that the program is already teaching didn't need to be discussed.
-He explained that anything 2.7 or loven would be discussed for a better understanding why they were voted lower and if those items needed to have less of a focus in the course, or even not taught at all.
+He explained that anything 2.7 or lower would be discussed for a better understanding why they were voted lower and if those items needed to have less of a focus in the course, or even not taught at all.
 He went right into the list to begin discussion.
 "Analyze Business Problems" - 2.7 - He stated that he understands that a lot of these skills can be very vague, so that could easily affect the voting.
 Star stated that he rated it very low at a 1.
 He stated that he wouldn't expect an entry level person to need to make these decisions.
 He stated that they should have a general understanding, but he wouldn't expect them to go out and find these problems.
 Delane asked for those that voted this as a 3, why did they vote it that way?
-Zack Newbill stated that he felt it was important for them to at least know the basics and if the students know a couple of scenarios that will help them with any business rule that comes in the future.
+Zack Newbil stated that he felt it was important for them to at least know the basics and if the students know a couple of scenarios that will help them with any business rule that comes in the future.
 Julien Jacquez agreed he thinks it's pretty necessary because a lot of business problems are pretty similar, and if they can recognize a similar situation, it will help them to already have an idea of how to fix it.
-"Analyze information technology problems" - 2.7 - Zack stated that a lot of this will depend on the company, they probably have a dedicated team to work on it.
-Star and Julien both stated that they saw this more as a help desk type problem, and they wouldn't have an entry level person on the help desk just quite yet.
+"Analyze information technology problems" - 2.7 - Zack stated that a lot of this will depend on the company that they go to work for.
+He stated that in a smaller business, a programmer might need to know this.
+In a larger company, they problem, and they wouldn't have an entry level person on the help desk just quite yet.
 Star stated that he didn't think this was an entry level, but more something that is learned over time.
-"Analyze website usage metrics" - 2.7 - Star stated that he w
+"Analyze website usage metrics" - 2.7 - Star stated that h

 "Provide information technology support" - 2.5 - David White stated that for him, that itself is a learning curve.
 If someone were to come to him asking a question like that, he would do what he could to find out the answer and learn